birth injury litigation, support for parents. Inform and empower

 These various bodies have changed and evolved since their inception in 2017, with the ENS aiming to investigate claims soon after birth, to bring claims to closure in approximately 2 years, to reduce legal fees, to ensure payment of compensation far earlier, to support families and staff and to learn and implement safety changes.
 The timescales however are very variable.

-Trusts must self refer if a baby has a diagnoses HIE.
+Trusts must self refer if a baby has a diagnosed HIE.
 Parents are notified an investigation would be undertaken and they must give their consent.
 When the MNSI has completed its investigations it reports to NHS Resolution (the NHS’s legal arm), who will give it to their ENS team.

 (source NHS Resolution website)